Paouky/paouky-docs/docs/about-grin/privacy.md

 #### Addresses

-Notably, there are no on-chain addresses either.
+Notably, there are no on-chain addresses either, as transaction building is interactive.
 Transactions hold minimal information, and each output is simply a commitment: a point on the curve.
 A transaction might look like this:

 :   *transaction*